Find Grad Schools

 63 Yearly Graduations

 The 6th most popular school in the country for history majors who are seeking their master's degree is Norwich University.
 Roughly 3,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $46,860 per year, while in-state graduate students, on average, pay $22,176 per year.
+The average in-state tuition for full-time undergraduates is $42,860 per year, while in-state graduate students, on average, pay $20,280 per year.
 During the most recent year for which we have data, 63 people received their master's degree in history from Norwich.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 31% were women.
-Norwich University history graduates who receive their master's degree go on to jobs earning a median salary of $44,930.
+About 27% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 #7